Fraunhofer-Institut für Holzforschung, Wilhelm-Klauditz-Institut (WKI) — Germany

 When you install a heating panel in your home, it will operate at elevated temperatures for hours every day.
 The question of what materials the panel is made from — and whether those materials emit volatile organic compounds (VOCs) when heated — is not trivial.
 It affects the air quality in the spaces where you live, work, and sleep.

 The Fraunhofer WKI — Germany's leading institute for wood and materials research, founded in 1945 and part of Europe's largest applied research organisation — tested the SunWave Ceramica for VOC emissions under operating conditions.
-The result was unambiguous: zero VOC emissions detected.
+The result: total VOC emissions of just 0.043 mg/m³ — far below regulatory limits, with no carcinogenic compounds detected, including formaldehyde, benzene, and toluene.

 This article explains what VOCs are, why the panel material matters, what the Fraunhofer WKI test involved, and why the result distinguishes ceramic panels from aluminium alternatives.